bramley/phplist-plugin-segment/README.md

 *date attributes*

 missing, null or empty values are ignored.
 So subscribers with these values will not be selected for any operator, 'is', 'is after', or 'is before'.

+## To Do ##

+* Allow a subscriber to be selected if ANY condition is true, rather than ALL conditions
+* Provide LIKE matching for text fields
+* Use multi-select for select lists, radio buttons to allow multiple target values

 ## Donation ##
 This plugin is free but if you install and find it useful then a donation to support further development is greatly appreciated.